How To Create An Index In PostgreSQL

 Let’s take a practical example where you will use the clause IF NOT EXISTS with the CREATE INDEX statement.

-Suppose you manage a database of an E-commerce website and you have a task to create an index on the user’s table on column ‘name’ so that whenever any query regarding the user is done it should show the information quickly.
+Suppose you manage a database for an E-commerce website, and you have a task to create an index on the user table’s ‘name’ column.
+This will enable queries regarding users to retrieve information quickly.

-For example, here, I will create a dummy users table but you can relate this table to real world users table.
+For example, I will create a dummy users table here, but you can relate this table to a real-world users table.

 Let’s create a table ‘users’ using the below command.